mecruty/MessagingSystem/README.md

 A regular post office stores letters so people can send and receive mail.

-This would be a digital post office, consisting of a central system where, one user at a time, could create an account, login, receive messages, and send messages to other accounts.
+A digital post office, consisting of a central system where, one user at a time, could create an account, login, receive messages, and send messages to other accounts.

 ### Uses

 - To share messages without internet.
 - As a post office where mail lasts indefinitely.
 - In a more magical world, maybe as a secret system, where spies could exchange messages without ever meeting.

-### Personal Interest

-I like this idea because there are many more possibilites that could be added onto the basic idea.
-For example, accounts could be password protected, there could be notifications for unread messages, there could be anonymous messages, *etc...*

 ## User Stories